dominiksalvet/gim/CONTRIBUTING.md

 ## Merge requests

-**Excluding merge requests with bug fixes**, every merge request must precede creating an issue as described in the [previous section](#suggestions) and must be approved.
+**Excluding merge requests with bug fixes**, every merge request must be preceded by creating an issue as described in the [previous section](#suggestions) and must be approved.
 Then continue as described below:

 1. Fork this project.
 2. Create a new branch with a meaningful name.